Year of entry: 2024

 Our course also offers outstanding doctoral research preparation training through the core units and skills training programme.

 Careers and employability focus

-Benefit from our clear focus on employability, including work placement units and other options that enable you to develop transferable skills.
+Benefit from our clear focus on employability which enables you to develop transferable skills.

 We'll also encourage you to become involved in outward-facing research and social engagement.